fossapps/MergeWhenReady/.github/pricacy_policy.md

 # Privacy Policy

-Nishchal Gautam ("Me", "Myself", and "I") built Handlebar Templates (the "app") as an Open Source GitHub App.
+Nishchal Gautam ("Me", "Myself", and "I") built `Merge When Ready` (the "app") as an Open Source GitHub App.
 This service is provided by myself and is intended for use as is.

 This page is used to inform users ("you") regarding my policies with the collection, use, and disclosure of personal information if anyone decided to use this service.